 - 3. Urea: Amphibians, Mammals and fishes of the Elasmobranchi group convert the ammonia obtained from deamination into urea.
 Urea is soluble in water but less soluble as compared to ammonia.
 Less water is required to excrete urea from the body.
 To excrete 1 gm of urea, 50 ml of water is required.
 Urea is not toxic so some amount of urea can be circulated into the blood before excreting out. - Urea is taken from the site of formation to the excretory-organ through blood.
 In human blood 20-40 mg/100 ml urea is present.
-The amount of ammonia is very less or negligible i.e. 0.0001-0.0003 mg/ 100 ml of blood.
+The amount of ammonia is very less or negligible i.e. 0.0001-0.0003 mg/100 ml of blood.
 This much amount of ammonia is not toxic for the body.
 Tadpole larva of amphibia is Ammonotelic and adult animal is Ureotelic. - 4.
-Uric-Acid: Majority terrestrial animals which have a scarcity of water, convert the ammonia obtained from dearnination into uric acid and excrete it in the form of uric-acid.
+Uric-Acid: Majority terrestrial animals which have a scarcity of water, convert the ammonia obtained from deamination into uric acid and excrete it in the form of uric-acid.
 These animals are termed as Uricotelic.
 Like-Reptiles, Birds and Insects.
 Uric acid is insoluble in water; so water is not required to excrete it.
 Uric-acid is excreted in the form of a paste.
 Uricotelism is an adaptation of the terrestrial habitat.
 Uric-acid is non-toxic.
-It is less nontoxic as compared to urea. - Tri-methyl amine-oxide: Some animals convert the ammonia into non-toxic tri-methyl amine oxide and excrete it.
-It has a typical fishy-smell, e.g. Marine-fishes, Marine molluscans and Marine crüstageabs atc. - 6.
+It is less nontoxic as compared to urea. - 5.
+Tri-methyl amine-oxide: Some animals convert the ammonia into non-toxic tri-methyl amine oxide and excrete it.
+It has a typical fishy-smell, e.g. Marine-fishes, Marine molluscans and Marine crustaceans etc. - 6.
 Guanine: Spiders convert ammonia into guanine and then excrete it.
-It is similar to discount; its structure is same as that of unic acid.
+It is similar to uric acid; its structure is same as that of uric acid.
 It is insoluble in water Guanine is excreted in the form of crystals.
-It is also an adaptation to check the water-loss. - Allantonin: Majority mammals convert the Purines and Pyrindines to Allantonin and then excrete it.
-In man purines are excreted in the form of uric-acid and pyrimidines in the form of planine and iso-butyric acid. - 8.
-Hippuric-acid: In mammals, the Bengoic asid excreted out in the form of Hippuric- acid > Hippurit - acid Benzoic acid + Glycine-But birds, benzole acid treated in the with amino acid.
-Benzoic acid + Ornithine--- >Ornithuric acid - 9.
-Creatinine & Creatine: Creatine: A the product of the breatform of creatine.
-The amount of creatine excreted through the urine by an audit individual is about 1.2 to 2.7 g per 2.4 hours.
-Creatinine coefficient any be defined as the ratio between the uniquit excreted in 24 hours and the body weight in kilogram.
-It is commonly 20 to 26 mg per kg per 24 hours.
-In normal man and 14 to 22 mg per kg in-normal woman per 24 hours.
-Creatine is present in the urise of children and in much smaller amount in a normal adult men.
-It is observed that normal males excrete about 5% of the total Creatinine output of greatine (60-150 mg/day).
-In females, this amount is higher than that of in miles.
+It is also an adaptation to check the water-loss. - 7.
+Allantonin: Majority mammals convert the Purines and Pyrimidines to Allantonin and then excrete it.
+In man purines are excreted in the form of uric-acid and pyrimidines in the form of alanine and Iso-butyric acid. - Hippuric-acid: In mammals, the Benzoic acid excreted out in the form of Hippuric-->\Hilppuric\- acid Benzoic acid + Glycine-But birds, treated with Ornithine in the benzole acid amino-acid.
+Benzoic acid + Ornithine-->Ornithuric acid - 9.
+Creatinine & Creating: Creating is the product of the breakdown of creatine.
+The amount of creatine excreted through the urine by an audit individual is about 1.2 to 1.7 g per 24 hours.
+Creatinine coefficient any be defined as the ratio between the amount excreted in 24 hours and the body weight in kilogram.
+It is commonly 20 to 26 mg per kg per 24 hours in normal man and 14 to 22 mg per kg in normal woman per 24 hours.
+Creatine is present in the urine of children and in much smaller amounts in a normal adult men.
+It is observed that normal males excrete about 6% of the total Creatinine output of greatine (60-150 mg/day).
+In females, this amount is higher than that of in males.
 Excretion of creatine is increased in pregnancy and is decreased in hypothyroidism.
 In normal urine, creatine is absent.
-But in newborn infants, pregnant and loctating females the urine contains creatine.
+But in newborn infants, pregnant and lactating females the urine contains creatine.
 Creatine is obtained in the liver from amino-acids in pathological conditions namely starvation, impaired carbohydrate metabolism, hyperthyroidism and certain myopathies creatinuria is also found.